RasaHQ/rasa/docs/migrations.rst

       langauge: "en"

       pipeline:
-      - name: "nlp_spacy"
+      - name: "SpacyNLP"
         model: "en"               # parameter of the spacy component
-      - name: "ner_synonyms"
+      - name: "EntitySynonymMapper"

 All other parameters have either been moved to the scripts